 Denmark's role in World War II.
-That's one of the biggest Crowning Moment of Heartwarming FULL STOPS in history.
-Consider this.
+That's one of the biggest Crowning Moments of Heartwarming in history.
 A small country, not very powerful, shares its only land border with Germany, headquarters of the Nazi party and anti-Jewish movement.
-Denmark was not neutral- it was occupied, and complied peacefully with Germany to the point that Hitler declared Denmark the model that all occupied countries should aspire to.
+Denmark was not neutral - it was occupied, and complied peacefully with Germany to the point that Hitler declared Denmark the model that all occupied countries should aspire to.
 But when the police came to round up Danish Jews, the people of Denmark, including political officials and the king, banded together and made sure that 99% of Danish Jews survived the Holocaust.
 The ones that were sent to camps were sent almost entirely to a camp in Czechoslovakia, where the Danish Red Cross was stationed to monitor the health and conditions for not just the Danish Jews, but for every person in the camp.
 Full.
 Bloody.
 Stop.

 The Israeli government was going to list several members of the Danish resistance as Righteous Among the Nations.
 The individuals requested that the honor instead be granted to the resistance as a whole.
 The request was granted to them, and the Danish resistance is one of only two organizations so named, the other being the Norwegian Underground.

 Victor Frankl, a Jewish psychologist in Germany, worked at many hospitals treating the depressed and the suicidal in the late 1930s.
 He saved several from Nazi-enforced euthanasia, but his family, and most of his patients, were sent to Theresienstadt concentration camp in 1942.
 He then continued to help many of the people in the camps keep on going and not commit suicide, until he was moved to Auschwitz and then to Turkheim.
 His wife, mother and father were killed at Bergen-Belsen and Auschwitz respectively, but Frankl survived to be liberated by the Americans in 1945.
 The experience of the concentration camps made Frankl realise the truth of Nietzsche's statement "He who has a why to live can endure any how" and he based an entire philosophy and field of psychology, logotherapy, around it.
 He died in 1997 after writing over thirty books and teaching seminars all over the world.

-The history of the Caribia and the Koenigstein ships; both ships departed from Hamburg in 1939 full of Jewish families planning to arrive in Barbardos and Trinidad, but thanks to the preassure of Hitler they weren't allow to arrive there, they tried to arrive in Venezuela and then president Eleazar Lopez Contreras pretty much went against his cabinet and Hitler himself allowing them to arrive to Puerto Cabello, there, in the middle of the night they were recieved by over 50 families in Mampote, where they stayed with them.
-Truly something that gives you back hope about humankind.
+The history of the Caribia and the Koenigstein ships; both ships departed from Hamburg in 1939 full of Jewish families planning to arrive in Barbados and Trinidad, but thanks to the pressure of Hitler they weren't allow to arrive there.
+They tried to arrive in Venezuela and then president Eleazar Lopez Contreras pretty much went against his cabinet and Hitler himself by allowing them to arrive to Puerto Cabello.
+There, in the middle of the night they were received by over 50 families in Mampote, where they stayed with them.
+Truly something that gives you back hope about mankind.